-- Complete the courses specified on the assessment prior to applying to this program.
+- Contact the accredited Canadian undergraduate program from which you graduated.
+Request an academic assessment.
+Complete the courses specified on the assessment prior to applying to this program.

-3. Experience working or volunteering in a nutrition related area and/or other relevant experience; and,
+3. Experience working or volunteering in a nutrition-related area and/or other relevant experience; and,

 4. An interest in working in Northern and/or rural communities.